 I have updated my Environment Settings to January and run my AutoTask but no data has been imported

-Check that you have updated the Environment Settings year from 2017 to 2018 and that the AutoTask uses a relative year, e.g. Current Year, rather than a fixed year.
+Check that you have updated the Environment Settings year from 2019 to 2020 and that the AutoTask uses a relative year, e.g. Current Year.
 If the environment settings have not been updated then the January data may have been imported into the incorrect year.
-The AutoTask run screen shows which year it will affect - e.g. Import into: Current Year (2018) A (18 Actual).
+The AutoTask run screen shows which year it will affect - e.g. Import into: Current Year (2020) ATOM (20 ActToMkt).

 My Target File doesn't exist when I am copying a multiple year demand forecast into my financial forecast.